Warmer temperatures are the new normal

-Katharine Hayhoe, a Texas Tech climate scientist who wasn't part of the WMO team, agreed: "These records vividly illustrate the destructive power of an El Nino on climate change steroids."
+Katharine Hayhoe is a Texas Tech climate scientist who wasn't part of the WMO team.
+But she agreed: "These records vividly illustrate the destructive power of an El Nino on climate change steroids."

 The WMO predicts warmer weather accompanied by pockets of both drier and wetter conditions, depending on the region, around the world.

 WMO Secretary-General Petteri Taalas told reporters in Geneva that many people believe the climate issue is "solved ... since we reached a nice agreement in Paris."
 But, he said, "we haven't changed our behavior yet."